pfsense/docs/source/config/factory-defaults.rst

 Resetting to Factory Defaults
 =============================

-The firewall configuration can be reset back to the one that shipped with the currently installed pfSense® distribution by visiting **Diagnostics > Factory Defaults**.
+The firewall configuration can be reset back to defaults by visiting **Diagnostics > Factory Defaults**.
 A reminder of some of the defaults is printed on the **Factory Defaults** page.